danielmrosa/terraform-aws-modules/README.md

 ## How to consume these modules :

 I will assume that you already have a VPC, subnets, NAT Gateways or Transit Gateways provisioned.
-These modules will install a EKS cluster with observability following the 3 observability pillars using some awesome tools such as Prometheus, Grafana, Grafana Tempo and Loki.
+These modules will install a EKS cluster with observability following the three observability pillars using some awesome tools such as Prometheus, Grafana, Grafana Tempo and Loki.
 Some add-ons will be included soon.
 Have Fun!

 ### Step 1 - Just create a main.tf file as below changing the settings according to your environment and needs.